-A song/pom advanced routine consists of visuals effects, synchronization, clean/sharp pom motions and advanced technical skills.
+A song/pom routine consists of visuals effects, synchronization, clean/sharp pom motions and technical skills.
 Visual effects include level changes, opposition, group work, transitions and formations.
 Emphasis should be placed on proper pom/motion technique, proper dance technique, timing, and showmanship.
-All female members must use two pompons for 80% of the routine-(See B - Time).
-Props and/or costuming are not allowed (See D - Uniforms and E - Props).
+All female members must use two pompons for 80% of the routine.
+Props and/or costuming are not allowed.
+(See Penalties - Time, Uniforms, and Props).